Five-day summer school

 Module 1 - Meshing in TELEMAC (1 day)

-Sébastien Bourban, president of the steering committee of the TELEMAC‑MASCARET consortium, will start the day with an introductory presentation.
-This course will then focus on meshing using Blue Kenue.
+The day starts with an introductory presentation, and the course will then focus on meshing using Blue Kenue.
 Blue Kenue is freely available and can be used for both pre‑processing and post processing.
 This hands on session will highlight the functionality and processes in Blue Kenue that are used in the creation and modification of mesh structures.

 Module 2 - Introduction to TELEMAC 2D (1 day)